 However, his stubborn personality and eccentricities also led to him not properly dealing with his declining health, leading to him officially departing Apple in August 2011.
 Six weeks later on October 5, 2011 Jobs collapsed at his Palo Alto home and died of pancreatic cancer.
 He was 56 years old.

 Steve Jobs has been hailed as one of the great American business innovators and leaders of modern times, with a popular culture impact at least as profound.
-For instance for his work running Pixar, Jobs was listed in the Academy Awards In Memorium montage for the year of his death and is officially honored as a Disney Legend of that company's history.
+For instance for his work running Pixar, Jobs was listed in the Academy Awards In Memoriam montage for the year of his death and is officially honored as a Disney Legend of that company's history.

-Jobs has had a ton of documentaries and at least, three Biopics made about him: the first being a 1999 TV docudrama, Pirates of Silicon Valley, starring Noah Wyle and focusing on his rivalry with Microsoft co-founder, Bill Gates; a 2013 indie film entitled Jobs starring Ashton Kutcher in the title role; the 2015 Danny Boyle film, Steve Jobs, based on the biography of the same name with Jobs being played by Michael Fassbender, and Steve Jobs: The Man In The Machine by CNN Films.
+Jobs has had a ton of documentaries and at least four Biopics made about him: the first being a 1999 TV docudrama, Pirates of Silicon Valley, starring Noah Wyle and focusing on his rivalry with Microsoft co-founder, Bill Gates; a 2013 indie film entitled Jobs starring Ashton Kutcher in the title role; the 2015 Danny Boyle film, Steve Jobs, based on the biography of the same name with Jobs being played by Michael Fassbender, and Steve Jobs: The Man In The Machine by CNN Films.